The overall average UK energy bill in 2020 was:

 What is the average energy bill for different house sizes?

-For a typical UK household with gas and electricity the average annual energy bill would vary with house size as follows:
+For a typical UK household using both gas and electricity, the average annual energy bill based on the October 2024 price cap rates would vary with house size as follows:

 Note that if you have more people in the house for more of the day, you’d expect your bills to be slightly higher than these estimates.
-Similarly, a household with only one or two members who are out at work for most of the day should expect slightly lower than average bills.
+Similarly, a household with only one or two members who are out at work for most of the day, could expect slightly lower than average energy bills.

 You can see the full breakdown in the following tables: